National Office for Victims

 The Canadian Victims Bill of Rights creates four statutory rights for victims of crime: the right to information, the right to protection, the right to participation and the right to restitution.
 It also informs victims of how they can file a complaint if they feel that their rights have been infringed or denied by a federal department or agency.
 Learn how to file a complaint with Public Safety Canada about a right under the Canadian Victims Bill of Rights.

-The remaining amendments to the Corrections and Conditional Release Act contained in the Canadian Victims Bill of Rights will come into force on a day or days to be fixed by the Governor in Council.
+The remaining amendments to the Corrections and Conditional Release Act contained in the Canadian Victims Bill of Rights came into force on June 1, 2016.

 National Office for Victims News Releases